Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Numerical Setup and Active Flow Control Methodology

 \subsection{Problem Description and Numerical Configuration}

 At design conditions, the core stream of the supersonic jet flow operates at a nozzle pressure ratio ($\text{NPR} = P_{\text{total}}/P_{\text{ref}}$) of $\text{NPR}_{\text{core}} = 4.25$, while the bypass stream operates at $\text{NPR}_{\text{bypass}} = 1.89$.
-This yields Mach numbers of $M_{\text{core}}=1.6$ and $M_{\text{bypass}}=1.0$ for the two streams at the nozzle exit (NE in figure~\ref{fig:config_mesh}), based on the isentropic relations.
+This yields Mach numbers of $M_{\text{core}}=1.6$ and $M_{\text{bypass}}=1.0$ for the two streams at the nozzle exit (NE in Fig.~\ref{fig:config_mesh}), based on the isentropic relations.
 The nozzle temperature ratio ($\text{NTR} = T_{\text{total}}/T_{\text{ref}}$) is set to unity for both streams and is representative of the unheated jet used in experiments~\cite{berry2016investigating, magstadt2017investigating, kelly2024}.
 The flowfield near the symmetry plane of the nozzle, far from the sidewalls, is approximately two-dimensional (2-D).
 Prior results~\cite{yeung2024high} show that 2-D simulations capture the main dynamics of interest and are sufficient for our present goals of developing and demonstrating the feedback control approach with a parametric study.
 Simulations are performed using the solver, \textit{CharLES}~\cite{bres2018importance, bres2019modelling}.
 The solver utilizes a second-order finite-volume method and a third-order Runge-Kutta temporal scheme to solve the compressible Navier-Stokes equations.
 To capture shocks, flow discontinuities are identified using a hybrid switch~\cite{hill2004hybrid}.
 Reconstructions are performed with a second-order Essentially Non-Oscillatory method~\cite{shi2002technique}, and the Harten-Lax-van-Leer Contact approximate Riemann~\cite{harten1983upstream} solver computes the flux across a shock.
 The unsteady compressible Navier--Stokes equations are non-dimensionalized using the reference values $\rho_{\text{ref}}=1.173$ kg/m$^3$, $c_{\text{ref}} = 347.189$ m/s, $P_{\text{ref}} = \rho_{\text{ref}} c_{\text{ref}}^2,$ and $T_{\text{ref}} = 300$ K, where $c_{\text{ref}}$ is the reference speed of sound.
-The Reynolds number is of $Re = \rho_\infty u_\text{jet} D_h/\mu_\infty = 1.5\times10^5$, where $\rho_\infty$ is the freestream density, $u_\text{jet}$ is the nozzle exit velocity calculated based on the isentropic relation and NPR$_\text{core} = 4.25$, $D_h$ is the hydraulic diameter calculated at the nozzle exit, and $\mu_\infty$ is the freestream dynamic viscosity.
-The hydraulic diameter is calculated to be $D_h = 0.541W$, with $W$ being the splitter plate width in the spanwise direction.
+The spatial coordinates $x_i$, time $t$, density $\rho$, velocity $u_i$, energy $e$, pressure $P$, and temperature $T$ are non-dimensionalized as